-Use the resources on the Research Development Office's Find Funding section of the UNH Research Office web site
+Use the resources in the Research Development Office's Find Funding section of the UNH Research, Economic Engagement and Outreach web site

 Find Funding contains a variety of resources, strategies, and search tools.
 Of special note: